-- The ball is thrown with the hand from any point within the goalkeeper's area by the goalkeeper of the defending team. - Opponents must remain outside the penalty area until the ball is in play.

-• The ball is in play when it is thrown directly beyond his/ her own penalty area.
+- The ball is thrown with the hand from any point within the goalkeeper's area by the goalkeeper of the defending team. - Opponents must remain outside the penalty area until the ball is in play. - The ball is in play when it is thrown directly beyond the goalkeeper's area.

-If the ball is not thrown directly beyond the penalty area:
+If the ball is not thrown directly beyond the goalkeeper's area:

-• The goal clearance is retaken.
+The goal clearance is retaken.